 Surface Material Differences: Wood, Stucco, and More

 Not all surfaces are created equal when it comes to holding paint.
 The material your home is made of plays a big part.
 For instance, wood siding, while beautiful, tends to be more porous and can expand and contract with moisture and temperature changes.
-This means paint on wood might only last about five to seven years before you start seeing some wear and tear.
-Stucco and fiber cement exteriors are a bit more resilient, often giving you seven to ten years of good performance.
+This means paint on wood might only last about five to eight years before you start seeing some wear and tear.
+Stucco and fiber cement exteriors are generally more durable and can often provide many years of long-lasting performance when properly prepared and maintained.
 Metal and vinyl siding, if properly prepared and painted, can sometimes last even longer, potentially a decade or more.
 It really comes down to how the material interacts with the paint and the elements.

 The Significance of Paint Quality and Application Thickness